 Your health is directly related to the indoor air quality around you.
 The presence of dust particles, irritants, pollen or mold spores in your air conditioning systems can be extremely dangerous to inhale.

 Just like any other HVAC system, air ducts require regular maintenance to ensure maximum efficiency.
-Here a question arises: When to clean your air ducts?
+Here a question arises: how to clean the air ducts?

 As a general rule of thumb, the National Air Duct Cleaners Association (NADCA) recommends air duct cleaning every 3 to 5 years.